 This former client of ours had decided to move to Dallas to be closer to his fiancé.
 The fiancé and our client had rented a home in Houston together and we’re splitting their time in both shooting Dallas and Houston.
 On weekends when our client had his children the couple would be in Houston.
 However, on all their weekends this gentleman would spend his time in Dallas with his fiancé and their families.
 Eventually, he determined that moving to Dallas was the better decision for his family, so he made up his mind to move.

-this is where his decision to move and the decision to do so Began to run headlong into his court orders.
+This is where relocation after divorce and the decision to move began to run headlong into his court orders.
 He understood that there was a geographic restriction in his final decree of divorce.
 This geographic restriction would effectively be lifted once he moved outside of Harris County.
 For love, he reckoned, it was worth it to take this risk.
-Not only that, he had a plan in mind when it came to moving to Dallas and how he could maintain a strong relationship with his kids, be closer to family in not put himself in a position where he may wind up having to chase his children around the country if his ex-wife decided to relocate, as well.
+Not only that, he had a plan in mind when it came to moving to Dallas and how he could maintain a strong relationship with his kids, be closer to family in not put himself in a position where he may wind up having to chase his children around the country if his ex-wife decided on relocation after divorce as well.

 This client had a plan that involved utilizing his pilot’s license to his advantage.
 You see, this gentleman flew planes as a hobby and had done so since he was in college.
 He would fly planes regularly, and travel places with his family by plane in was an aviation enthusiast.
 The plan would be for him to rent a small aircraft each weekend that was his period of possession and fly to an airport in Houston to pick up his children.
 He would then follow the children to Dallas and spend time with them there only to drop them off back in Houston.
 He had this all planned out in his mind before he ever came to speak to the attorneys with our office.